TreeCityWes/VastSSHKeyPair/VastSSHKeyPair.md

 # WSL Setup and SSH Key Generation Guide

-This guide walks through the process of setting up the Windows Subsystem for Linux (WSL) and generating an SSH key pair for secure connection.
+Vast requires a public/private key-pair to log into your gpu instance.
+This guide walks through the process of setting up the Windows Subsystem for Linux (WSL) and generating an SSH key pair for a secure connection to Vast.ai instances.

 ## 1. Install WSL - Windows Subsystem for Linux